hreese/tmclient/README.md

 ```

 You may skip `DownloadPath` amd `FinalPath`.
-Make sure that the host's names
+Make sure that the host aliases
 (`server_one` and `number_two` in this example) are unique.

 # Usage